Zero-shot Sim2Real Transfer for Magnet-Based Tactile Sensor on Insertion Tasks: Abstract

 \section{Abstract}

 Tactile sensing is an important sensing modality for robot manipulation.
-Among different types of tactile sensors, magnet-based sensors, like u-skin, balance well between high durability and tactile density.
+Among different types of tactile sensors, magnet-based sensors, like u-skin, balance well between tactile density, high-durability, and compactness.
 However, the large sim-to-real gap of tactile sensors prevents robots from acquiring useful tactile-based manipulation skills from simulation data, a recipe that has been successful for achieving complex and sophisticated control policies.
-Prior work has implemented binarization techniques to bridge the sim-to-real gap for dexterous in-hand manipulation.
+Prior work has used binarization techniques to bridge the sim-to-real gap for dexterous in-hand manipulation with magnet-based sensors.
 However, binarization inherently loses much information that is useful in many other tasks, e.g., insertion.
-In our work, we propose \method~, a novel sim-to-real technique to learn contact-rich skills with dense, distributed, 3-axis tactile readings.
-We evaluate our approach on \textit{blind} insertion tasks and show zero-shot sim-to-real transfer of RL policies with raw tactile reading as input.
+In our work, we propose \method~, a novel sim-to-real technique to learn contact-rich insertion skills with dense, distributed, 3-axes tactile readings from magnet-based tactile sensors.
+We evaluated our approach on \textit{blind} insertion tasks and show successful zero-shot sim-to-real transfer of RL policies with raw tactile readings as input.
+Website is: \url{https://princeton-vl.github.io/tactilegcs.github.io/}.